Raknoche/Raknoche.github.io/_posts/2016-07-24-PoGo-Series-NaiveBayesClassifier.md

 $$\mathsf{ P(L \lvert \mathbf{X}) = \frac{P( \mathbf{X} \lvert L)P(L)}{P(\mathbf{X})} = \frac{0.04 \times 0.35}{0.21} = 0.07 }$$

 The Naive Bayes Classifier says our team has a 93% chance of winning the upcoming game, and only a 7% chance of losing!
-We can safely predict that our team will win game!
+We can safely predict that our team will win the game!

 # Closing remarks